GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Implementation

 The abstraction can address the local message bombing problem.
-On one hand, for a master-mirror pair, we only need one time of message propagation of node values and the results, which can reduces the traffic load from $O(M)$ to $O(N)$.
+On one hand, for a master-mirror pair, we only need one time of message propagation of node values and the results, which can reduce the traffic load from $O(M)$ to $O(N)$.
+This is because in a partition, a master/mirror node is shared by all of its edges located in the partition, and our method that merely synchronizes master nodes with mirrors makes the traffic load proportional to $N$ rather than $M$.
 On the other hand, we only synchronize node values involved in the computation per neural network layer, during the dataflow execution of a GNN model.
 Moreover, we remove the implicit synchronization phase after the original \texttt{Apply} primitive, instead of introducing implicit master-mirror synchronization to overlap computation and communication.
-Additionally, heuristic graph partitioning algorithms such as~METIS~\cite{metis}, Louvain~\cite{louvain} are also supported to adapt cluster-batched training.
+Additionally, heuristic graph partitioning algorithms, such as~METIS~\cite{metis} and Louvain~\cite{louvain}, are also supported to adapt cluster-batched training.